BootBlock/PoSh-Backup/README.md

 ### 1. Prerequisites
 *   **PowerShell:** Version 5.1 or higher.
 *   **7-Zip:** Must be installed.
 PoSh-Backup will attempt to auto-detect `7z.exe` in common Program Files locations or your system PATH.
 If not found, or if you wish to use a specific 7-Zip instance, you'll need to specify the full path in the configuration file. ([Download 7-Zip](https://www.7-zip.org/))
+*   **Robocopy.exe:** Required if you plan to use the Robocopy transfer method for the UNC Backup Target.
+This is standard on modern Windows operating systems.
 *   **Posh-SSH Module:** Required if you plan to use the SFTP Backup Target feature.
 Install via PowerShell: `Install-Module Posh-SSH -Scope CurrentUser` (or `AllUsers` if you have admin rights and want it available system-wide).
 *   **PowerShell SecretManagement & SecretStore:** Required for storing any credentials (for archives, targets, or email).
 The script assumes you are using the default `Microsoft.PowerShell.SecretStore` vault provider.
 *   **BurntToast Module (for PowerShell 7+):** Required for the Desktop (Toast) Notification provider *if you are running on PowerShell 7 or newer*.
 Install via PowerShell 7: `Install-Module BurntToast -Scope CurrentUser`.